suaveolent/ha-hoymiles-wifi/README.md

 10. Insert IP address of hoymiles DTUBI-xxxx in field Host and click on SUBMIT

 > [!NOTE]
-> Disclaimer: This library is not affiliated with Hoymiles.
-It is an independent project developed to provide tools for interacting with Hoymiles DTUs and Hoymiles HMS-XXXXW series micro-inverters featuring integrated WiFi DTU.
-Any trademarks or product names mentioned are the property of their respective owners.

-> [!NOTE]
 > Sometimes the necessary lib
 > (https://github.com/suaveolent/hoymiles-wifi) is not correctly
 > installed.
 In this case you need to manually install the library by